Example: SaaS API with Seven Packages

 });

-- safe-response — wraps the result in
+- safe-response — would wrap a successful result in

 { success: true, data: { ... } }